Posts Tagged: trees

 Thornless South American Mesquite (Prosopis x Phoenix)/span>

-• Your trees come first!
+In your landscape, your trees and edibles should come first under drought and water restrictions!
 If there just isn't enough water to go around, your lawn and flowers should be sacrificed instead.
-Trees are our most valuable landscape resource and take years to maximize their benefits (shade, cooling, habitat/ecosystem enhancement, carbon dioxide storage, etc.).
+Trees are our most valuable landscape resource and take years to maximize their benefits (shade, cooling, habitat/ecosystem enhancement, carbon dioxide storage, energy conservation, pollution filters, etc.).

 • Water early in the morning when soil evaporation is minimal.